Actasidiot/EFIFSTR/README.md

 - **python 3.6**
 - **TensorFlow 1.15**

-We highly recommend using Anaconda to build the environment:
+Please use Anaconda to build the environment:

 ```shell
 conda create -n efifstr python=3.6